 UO faculty, students, and staff can request books and AV material from other libraries in the Orbis Cascade Alliance.
 This service is not available to the public.

 Library borrowers can request books, AV material, journal articles, and book chapters from libraries worldwide.
 This service is free for UO faculty, students, and staff.
 There is a $15 charge per fulfilled request for Oregon Card holders, members of the Alumni Association, UO Associates, and participants of Special Programs, e.g. RARE AmeriCorps, Bach Festival, etc.

 Requesting Scans of Course-Required Material

-The library is not offering print or media Course Reserves in Fall 2020 because our quarantine period for returned material warrants the service ineffective.
-However, faculty and GEs can submit scanning requests for required course readings that would have gone on Course Reserves.
+Faculty and GEs can submit scanning requests for required course readings.
+Requests must be for chapter or reading assignment length.
 All files are delivered through ILLiad, our request management software, and can be shared via Canvas for educational purposes only.
 Click here to learn more about this service and to submit requests.